Things Nice To Know

 Feel free to email us anytime if you have any questions about your order.

-All sales are final.
 We will do everything we can to help out if there is an error with your order.
 If you have any questions about a product, please contact us via email or the “Have A Question?” form to the right.

-Instruction Manuals: We strive to keep costs as low as possible.
+We strive to keep costs as low as possible.
 Manuals are expensive to produce and the weight usually increases shipping costs, therefore we provide downloadable assembly instructions in PDF format at time of payment.

 If a written manual is desired, please contact us and we will provide one for a materials fee and shipping costs (usually 1st-class mail).

-Guarantee – Domestic (US) orders only.
+Applies to domestic (US) orders only.
 If you have purchased one of our kits direct from this web site, we will replace any parts that might be missing or were damaged during shipment at no charge.
 There is no guarantee for kits purchased elsewhere as we have no control over such.
 We will request a photo of the damaged package.

 Please contact us with any questions.

 The resin part has been cleaned before shipping but if additional cleaning is desired, a high concentration (90+%) ethanol (preferred), isopropyl, or methanol (less desirable) alcohols are recommended.
 Do not use acetone.
+Water will not harm the part but is not an effective cleaning agent.
+A soft toothbrush is suitable for cleaning the parts.

 Alcohol is highly flammable.
 Use caution when cleaning.